AladdinOmar61/project-2/README.md

 - Add comments to people's profile pages
 - add up votes and down votes to profiles
 - add up and down votes for comments

+// improve button floating animation (rotate at different intervals, and have them rotate at different rates)
+// sound effect